Refer to Amazon Sales Channel 4.0+ for updated documentation.

 The Product Listing Actions section defines how your catalog interacts with Amazon.
 These settings include:

 Indicate if your Magento catalog products that meet Amazon eligibility requirements are automatically sent to your Amazon Seller Central account to create new listings.

 Set the default handling time for an order.
 This value defines the number of days generally required for you to process and ship an order.
 For example, if someone selects 2-day shipping, that shipping transit time does not start until processing completes and packages are handed off to a carrier.
 The total delivery time is (handling time + transit time + any holidays).

 For Automatic List Action (required), choose an option in drop-down:

-Automatically List Eligible Products: Select this option if you want your Magento catalog products (that meet Amazon's eligibility requirements) to automatically push to Amazon and create new Amazon Listings.
+Automatically List Eligible Products: Choose when you want your Magento catalog products (that meet Amazon’s eligibility requirements) to automatically push to Amazon and create new Amazon Listings.

-Do Not Automatically List Eligible Products: Select this option if you want to manually select your eligible Magento catalog products and create new Amazon Listings.
+Do Not Automatically List Eligible Products: Choose when you want to manually select your eligible Magento catalog products and create new Amazon Listings.
 When selected, catalog products that meet your listing criteria and contain all required information display on the Ready to List tab for manual publishing.
 The Ready to List tab only displays when this option is selected.

 For Default Handling Time (required), enter a numerical amount of lead time days needed before shipment.
 The default value is 2 days.

 This default handing time value is only effective for Amazon listings created through Amazon Sales Channel.
 Any Amazon listings that were created in your Amazon Seller Central account use the default handling time set for the listing in Amazon.